korcankaraokcu/PINCE/README.md

   * PINCE provides a trainer auto-generated from current address table on demand by using libPINCE and PyQT5 together

 #Installing Automatically
 Just run ```sudo sh install.sh``` in the PINCE directory.
 Install script currently supports Ubuntu and Debian.
 See below if the automatic installation fails.
-This install script is temporary.
-I'll make a PPA when this project finishes.
 #Installing Manually
-To run PINCE, run this command chain then compile gdb if necessary:
+To run PINCE, run this command chain then compile gdb:

 ```
 sudo apt-get install python3-setuptools